Creating an AI agent using Yandex Cloud Functions

 , select the folder where you are deploying your infrastructure. -

-In the list of services, select Lockbox and then select the secret named
+Navigate to Lockbox and select the secret named

 On the left-hand panel, select